 International flight and Nepali visas charge.

--Food and hotel while in Kathmandu
+-Food (lunch and dinner) while in Kathmandu

 -Personal insurance for members (you should do your insurance from your own country)